acejordin/SecretSanta/README.md

 Then boy howdy is this the app for you.

 Let's say you have 8 people in your secret santa group.
 But wait!
 Some are married!
 You don't want to match two people that are married right?
-They're probably getting each other enought gifts already.
+They're probably getting each other enough gifts already.

 What if they have a kid too?
 They shouldn't get him either.